vezeli/cit/README.md

 that contain transaction data.
 If no CLI argument is provided to specify the input file name, the program will read from `./input_data/skatteverket-example-1.json`.
-An optional argument `-i` or `--in` is available for the user to specify the input file name within the `./input_data` directory.
+An optional argument `-i` or `--in` is available for the user to specify the input file/files name within the `./input_data` directory.

 ### Modes